What is the Cervix?

 - 3 in cervix open during pregnancy

-- ourter orca of cervix open during pregnancy
+- layers of cervix during pregnancy

 - open cervix pregnant 3 months

-- last layer of the cervix during pregnancy
+- open outer cervix during pregnancy